ahmadalfy/blog/_posts/2024-04-13-search-friendly-dropdown-menu.md

 The `hidden` attribute with the value `until-found` is a great addition to the web platform and I think we will be relying on it more and more in the future.
 If I may ask for more things, it would be great to have a way to toggle the visibility of the element if a new match is found and a way to find the parent element of the text element.
 I wanted to move focus directly to the match anchor tag but the `beforematch` event doesn't have this kind of information.
 This way, we can build more user-friendly interfaces for our users.

-**Special thanks goes to [Hate Hosny](https://twitter.com/hatem_hosny_) and [Konnor Rogers](https://twitter.com/RogersKonnor)** for their valuable feedback on this post.
+**Special thanks goes to [Hatem Hosny](https://twitter.com/hatem_hosny_) and [Konnor Rogers](https://twitter.com/RogersKonnor)** for their valuable feedback on this post.
 If you have any questions or suggestions, feel free to reach out to me on [Twitter](https://twitter.com/ahmadalfy).
 Thanks for reading!

 ## Additional resources